dwnatwick/MCW-Windows-Virtual-Desktop/Hands-on Labs/HOL step-by-step - Windows Virtual Desktop.md

 -   Select **Install Office 365** to Install Office 365 ProPlus while excluding Teams, Groove and Skype.
 This will enable the Email and Calendar Caching settings below.

-    - **Note** -  Update these settings as necessary.
+    >**Note**: Update these settings as necessary.
 The Microsoft recommended settings are pre-selected.
 If you do not wish to apply these settings to the image, then set each to \'Not Configured\'.

 -   Select **Install FSLogix Agent** to install the FSLogix Agent.
 If you select this option, the option to specify the FSLogix User Profile Container VHD Path is enabled.
 If you do not want to specify this option in the image, blank out this setting.